There’s been plenty of hype about these clubs. Deputy editor Steve Keipert took them for a spin and had some interesting results.

 MODEL & SHAFT PLAYED: TaylorMade M2 19° 3-hybrid, fitted with a stiff-flex graphite shaft.

 FIRST IMPRESSIONS: After a long stretch where I couldn’t find a hybrid I liked, four years ago I bought a 19° TaylorMade RocketBallz 3-hybrid that I loved instantly.
-However, lately that club has been ‘misbehaving’ so I am curious how the M2 3-hybrid will perform.
+However, lately that club has been ‘misbehaving’ so I am

 The black look is sleek and a true contrast to the white RocketBallz clubhead I’m used to.
 I like the M2’s face markings, although standing at address they appear a little nearer the heel than the centre.
 This might be an optical illusion from the address position, though.
 I alternate between regular- and stiff-flex shafts (in truth, I’m probably suited to something in between) but tend to favour regulars.
 This hybrid having a stiff-flex shaft doesn’t bother me.